johnbcarpenter/USC_IML288/CLASS/WEEK04.md

 ## Homework 02 // Due 2018.09.17
 **Part I. Generate a Graphic that can have Different Positions (x,y), Sizes and Colors**
-and think about how to use variables in your design + and the topics described in the previous lecture (form + color).
+Try to move around your graphic and make it different sizes and colors, and figure out what variables you need to make that possible.
+Keep in mind the topics described in the previous _form + color_ lecture.
 _Size: appropriate to the work and fits within 1280x720 pixels (e.g. a square work would be 720x720 pixels)_

 **Part II.
 Use a "for loop" to Generate a Composition with a bunch (100?)
 Variations of Your Graphic**